bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rest/requests/get_getutxos.md

 - n: "Outpoint"
   t: "vector"
   p: "Required<br>(1 or more)"
   d: "The list of outpoints to be queried.
-Each outpoint is the TXID of the transaction, encoded as hex in RPC byte order with an addditional `-n`"
+Each outpoint is the TXID of the transaction, encoded as hex in RPC byte order with an additional `-n` parameter for the output index (vout) number, with the index starting from 0"

 {% enditemplate %}